Reactive execution¶

 Global variables

 A variable can refer to any Python object.
-In particular, functions, classes, and imported names are all variables.
+Functions, classes, and imported names are all variables.

 There is an edge from one cell to another if the latter cell references any global variables defined by the former cell.
 The rule for reactive execution can be restated in terms of the graph: when a cell is run, its descendants are run automatically.